Archiving and Restoring Data

 -y, --yes

-: Auto-accept all prompts--delete-archive
+: Auto-accept all prompts--delete-archives

-: Auto-delete the archive files-n, --dry-run
+: Auto-delete the archive files-h, --help

 : Show the help message